Rank-deficient representations in the Theta correspondence over finite fields arise from quantum codes: The classification of rank-deficient subrepresentations

 We begin by deriving a more convenient expression for $\psi$.
 The standard form in $\FF_p^3$ is isomorphic to $\mathbb{H}\oplus \langle -1 \rangle$.
 In other words, there exists a basis with respect to which the standard form on $\FF_p^3$ is

 In this basis, define

 By enumerating all points in projective space $\FF_p^3/\FF_p$, one may easily convince oneself that every isotropic vector in $\FF_p^3$ is a multiple of exactly one $x_a$, for $a\in\bar\FF_p := (\FF_p \cup \infty)$.
-By Witt's Lemma, we can choose the basis change such that the vector $x_0$ that appers in (\ref{eqn:noncss}) is mapped to the vector $x_0$ as defined here.
+We can choose the basis change such that the vector $x_0$ that appers in~\eqref{eqn:noncss} is mapped to the vector $x_0$ as defined here.

 For $a\neq b\in \FF_p$,

 so that the Legendre symbol of the inner products is constant:

 With these definitions, $\psi$ takes a simple form: